Articles of Incorporation and Rules

 3. When the Association is dissolved (except due to bankruptcy), the directors must notify the members of the dissolution without delay and make a public announcement to that effect

-(Disposal of Residual Assets)
+(Disposition of Residual Assets)

 Chapter 8 Miscellaneous Provisions

-(Method of announcement)
+(Method of Public Notice)

 2. Notices concerning matters that are required by law to be published in the Official Gazette shall be published in the Official Gazette and made in the manner prescribed in the preceding paragraph